Atomic bombings of Hiroshima and Nagasaki: Pacific War

 In 1945, the Pacific War between the Empire of Japan and the Allies entered its fourth year.
 Most Japanese military units fought fiercely, ensuring that the Allied victory would come at an enormous cost.
 The 1.25 million battle casualties incurred in total by the United States in World War II included both military personnel killed in action and wounded in action.
 Nearly one million of the casualties occurred during the last year of the war, from June 1944 to June 1945.
 In December 1944, American battle casualties hit an all-time monthly high of 88,000 as a result of the German Ardennes Offensive.
+Worried by the losses sustained, President Franklin D. Roosevelt suggested the use of atomic bombs on Germany as soon as possible, but was informed the first usable atomic weapons were still months away.
 America's reserves of manpower were running out.
 Deferments for groups such as agricultural workers were tightened, and there was consideration of drafting women.
 At the same time, the public was becoming war-weary, and demanding that long-serving servicemen be sent home.

 In the Pacific, the Allies returned to the Philippines, recaptured Burma, and invaded Borneo.
 Offensives were undertaken to reduce the Japanese forces remaining in Bougainville, New Guinea and the Philippines.
 In April 1945, American forces landed on Okinawa, where heavy fighting continued until June.
 Along the way, the ratio of Japanese to American casualties dropped from five to one in the Philippines to two to one on Okinawa.
 Although some Japanese soldiers were taken prisoner, most fought until they were killed or committed suicide.
 Nearly 99 percent of the 21,000 defenders of Iwo Jima were killed.
 Of the 117,000 Okinawan and Japanese troops defending Okinawa in April to June 1945, 94 percent were killed; 7,401 Japanese soldiers surrendered, an unprecedentedly large number.

 As the Allies advanced towards Japan, conditions became steadily worse for the Japanese people.
-Japan's merchant fleet declined from 5,250,000 gross tons in 1941 to 1,560,000 tons in March 1945, and 557,000 tons in August 1945.
-Lack of raw materials forced the Japanese war economy into a steep decline after the middle of 1944.
+Japan's merchant fleet declined from 5,250,000 gross register tons in 1941 to 1,560,000 tons in March 1945, and 557,000 tons in August 1945.
+The lack of raw materials forced the Japanese war economy into a steep decline after the middle of 1944.
 The civilian economy, which had slowly deteriorated throughout the war, reached disastrous levels by the middle of 1945.
 The loss of shipping also affected the fishing fleet, and the 1945 catch was only 22 percent of that in 1941.
 The 1945 rice harvest was the worst since 1909, and hunger and malnutrition became widespread.
 U.S. industrial production was overwhelmingly superior to Japan's.
 By 1943, the U.S. produced almost 100,000 aircraft a year, compared to Japan's production of 70,000 for the entire war.
 In February 1945, Prince Fumimaro Konoe advised Emperor Hirohito that defeat was inevitable, and urged him to abdicate.